 Direct Your Attention, Transform Your Self

-DEEP LIFE will offer a guide to the power and use of our attention to manage our selves.
 How you attend and what you put your focus on can change your personality, your capabilities, and how you think about your own life.
-It can remake you, or lead you further down the path you want to walk.
-It has certainly had both effects for me.
+It can remake you or lead you further down the path you want to walk.
+It has certainly had both effects for Dave.

 There is theory in the book, because it's important to challenge the misconception many people have that their characters are fixed, or out there waiting to be discovered.
 They're not - they're made and re-made over time.
 And, knowing a little about the complexities of how that re-making occurs in our mind helps you, too.
 I try to teach you that through analogy.
 Just enough to help you act.

-I had started to write an academic book on attention a decade ago, and draw from the notes on 300-ish sources I'd made then.
-But, as you can see from the table of contents, this isn't a learning book.
+I had started to write an academic book on attention a decade ago, and draw from the notes I'd made then.
+But, as you can see from the table of contents, this isn't designed as a learning book.
 It's a book to empower you to take control of your attention and direct your own life.
-One to implement, not take notes from.
+One to implement, not just take notes from.

 Writing in Public - ship30for30